RAKWireless/RAK2245-LoRaGateway-RPi-Raspbian-OS/README.md

       $ git clone https://github.com/RAKWireless/RAK2245-LoRaGateway-RPi-Raspbian-OS.git ~/RAK2245-LoRaGateway-RPi-Raspbian-OS
       $ cd ~/RAK2245-LoRaGateway-RPi-Raspbian-OS
       $ sudo ./install.sh

+step4 : Config network selection for sim card, refers to /RAK2245-LoRaGateway-RPi-Raspbian-OS/rak_ppp/at.txt:

-step4 : Next you will see some messages as follow.
+step5 : Next you will see some messages as follow.
 Just hit the Enter key to keep default or enter your information if you want.

       Host name [rak-gateway]:
       Latitude [0]: